Angelos1/scrambled_strings/README.md

 $ ./scrambled-strings --dictionary Files/dictionary1 --input Files/input1
 ```

-Inside the Files directory are all the dictionary file and input files to test the program.
+Inside the Files directory are all the dictionary files and input files to test the program.
-**dictionary1** and **input1** are the example dictionary file and input file from the exercise respectively
+**dictionary1** and **input1** are the example dictionary file and input file from the exercise respectively.

 Should expect the output: **Case #1: 4**